Fare: Southern Italian - Sicilian influenced

 The interior is humbly understated with old wooden tables and chairs from another restaurant in South Philly, antique hanging lamps, dark wooden walls adorned with black-and-white photos of southern Italy, with the windows bottom half hung with white lace window curtains.

 This is not a place to go for people who enjoy traditional red sauce (gravy) dishes served in huge portions.
-The freshness of Zeppoli's ingredients are not masked out by the use of heavy sauces.
+The freshness of Zeppoli's ingredients are not masked with using heavy sauces.

 While many of the dishes appear to be traditional or Italian classics, there is nothing traditional or carbon copied about the way Chef Baldino prepares his dishes.
 They are creative with a unique blend of fresh, quality ingredients.